big-ab-games/robo-instructus-blog/_posts/2017-12-15-introducing-new-game-solution-metrics.md

 ### Improved robo effects

-I've also want to improve the feedback & clarity of the _robo_xyz_ functions.
-I thinking effects that highlight the relevant tiles would help people learning how the game works, or fixing & improving their algorithms.
+I also want to improve the feedback & clarity of the _robo_xyz_ functions.
+I'm thinking effects that highlight the relevant tiles would help people learn how the game works, or fixing & improving their algorithms.
 I bundled a new effect for _robo_scan()_ in the latest alpha, but I still need to work on it and the others to make sure they don't look too naff.

 <video src="/assets/2017-12-15/scan-lines.mp4" loop autoplay></video>